PresidentTree94/qr-code-component/README.md

 ![Screenshot of desktop version](images/screenshot.png)

 ### Modifications
 I added Dark Mode to the website.
-The `dark-mode` folder contains a separate README explaining how it works.
+The `alt-mode` folder contains a separate README explaining how it works.
 The button is located in the top-right corner of the page and scales down slightly when selected.

 ### Links
 - Solution URL: [Frontend Mentor Solution Page](https://www.frontendmentor.io/solutions/qr-code-component-xixkp7hzyW)